-Volume II Chapter Sugges ted Action 1 Evaluate and propose Land Use Ordinance amendments regarding the amount and method of calculation of required open space in the rural area of the Resource Conservation Zoning Overlay District without impacting corresponding maximum density in that area. .
-10) 2 Amend the Land Use Ordinance to require, on an annual basis, that a maximum of 1/3 of the total residential units are built in the rural area.
+The eme 2 : Conservation, Protection, and Connectivity Volume II Chapter Suggest ed Action 1 Evaluate and propose Land Use Ordinance amendments regarding the amount and method of calculation of required open space in the rural area of the Resource Conservation Zoning Overlay District without impacting corresponding maximum density in that area.
+0. 10) 2 Amend the Land Use Ordinance to strive for a significant majority of new residential units to be built in the growth area.
 Land Use (Vol. I, p.
 10) 3 Develop incentives in the rural area that will aid property owners in retaining their land as an alternative to developing it and evaluate the feasibility of tools such as Transfer of Development Rights (TDR). nd Use 4 Evaluate significant natural resources in rural area and amend the Land Use Ordinances as necessary.
 La 5 Facilitate a review of the potential impact that extreme weather and rising sea levels, including storm surge, present on facilities and coastal access, and measures which may reduce those impacts.
-6 Establish a bicycle and pedestrian transportation plan that creates a linked network throughout the community.
+6 Establish a bicycle and pedestrian transportation plan that shows how a linked network can be created throughout the community.
 7 Map current and proposed bicycle, pedestrian, and trail improvements and post on Town's website , p.
 41) 8 Design and implement an expanded wayfinding system to help people orient themselves and navigate through the community.
 (Vol. II 9 Amend the land use regulations to require interconnection by new developments with surrounding bicycle and pedestrian networks.
 Transportation (Vol. II, p.
 41) 10 Complete a pavement condition survey every three to five years, evaluate its findings, incorporate them into the Town's asset management software program, and update the Capital Improvement Plan (CIP) accordingly.
 Tran 11 Evaluate the routing for current public transit service and update this evaluation if and when commuter rail or express bus service to communities north of Portland is implemented.